maivincent/arribachocolat/_i18n/en/marques.md

 ## The big names

-If you ask an Ecuadorian to name a brand of chocolate from their country, you will receive one of two answers: Pacari, or Republica del Cacao.
+If you ask an Ecuadorian to name a brand of fine chocolate from their country, you will receive one of two answers: Pacari, or Republica del Cacao.
 These two companies are the driving force behind Ecuador's effort to take its place among the leading fine chocolate producing countries.
 Stores in airports and shopping malls, cafes and restaurants, by-products, sales in supermarkets and pharmacies, and international exports: these two companies are the pioneers, the most famous and the proof of this chocolate's potential.